griffithlab/rnaseq_tutorial_wiki/Reference-Genome.md

 ```

-What is the count of each base in this chromosome?
+What is the count of each base in the entire reference genome file (skipping the header lines for each sequence)?

 ```bash